 All of the teas we currently provide in our tea shop have been grown, picked and processed bordering Hawai‘i Volcanoes National Park.
 Our teas of exceptional quality and flavor embody the misty mountaintop air and liquid aloha that daily bless the farms.

-Hawaiian Dragon, a black tea produced by Ronald from the leaves of Camellia sinensis ‘Bohea’.
+Hawaiian Dragon, a black tea produced from the leaves of Camellia sinensis ‘Bohea’.
 This Chinese tea cultivar grown under the native ‘Ōhi‘a is a boutique tea naturally infused with the floral notes of jasmine and citrus.

-Kīlauea Beauty, a black tea produced by Ronald from the leaves of the Japanese cultivar Benikaori, is the tea that you want if you enjoy drinking tea from sun-up to sunset.
+Kīlauea Beauty, a black tea produced from the leaves of the Japanese cultivar Benikaori, is the tea that you want if you enjoy drinking tea from sun-up to sunset.
 This tea is smooth, lacks astringency, and provides a kick of caffeine to help you through the day.